 Given continuing risks to trade caused by, for example, turmoil in the Ukraine, the eurozone crisis, and tensions in the Middle East and South America, compliance in trade finance due diligence is a must for multinational corporations (MNCs).
 But today, being prudent is about more than just managing operational and market risks – it’s about compliance.
 Compliance in trade finance due diligence relates to:

 - Know your customer (KYC): Verifying counterparties (corporations and banks) as part of “know your customer” regulations.

-- Anti-money-laundering (AML) and Counterterrorist financing (CTF): Detecting and preventing money laundering and terrorist financing by using “red flags” and IT supported behavioural profiling techniques, and reporting suspicious activities to the authorities.
+- Anti-money-laundering (AML) and Counterterrorist Financing (CTF): Detecting and preventing money laundering and terrorist financing by using “red flags” and IT supported behavioral profiling techniques, and reporting suspicious activities to the authorities.

-- Dual Use Goods: Preventing that the transaction include non-proliferation, weapons of mass destruction and dual use goods (including software, technology, documents and diagrams) which can be used for civil and military purpose by using “red flags” and IT supported screening methods, and reporting suspicious activities to the authorities.
+- Dual Use Goods: Preventing transactions from including weapons of mass destruction and dual-use goods (dual-use software, technology, documents, and diagrams) which can be used for civil and military purpose by using “red flags” and IT supported screening methods, and reporting suspicious activities to the authorities.

-Banks take these regulations seriously – those that fail to meet their obligations have suffered fines, in some cases of more than a billion US dollars.
+Banks take these regulations seriously – those that fail to meet their obligations have had enormous fines levied against them.
+In one case, HSBC paid an almost $2 billion fine to the United States.
 But what does compliance in trade finance due diligence mean for organizations involved in international trade?